jaschadub/VectorSmuggle/README.md

 _"The smuggle is real!"_

-A comprehensive proof-of-concept demonstrating sophisticated vector-based data exfiltration techniques in AI/ML environments.
-This educational security research project illustrates potential risks in RAG systems and provides tools for defensive analysis. **First-of-its-kind adaptation of geometric data hiding to semantic vector representations**.
+A comprehensive proof-of-concept demonstrating vector-based data exfiltration techniques in AI/ML environments.
+This project illustrates potential risks in RAG systems and provides tools and concepts for defensive analysis.

+> **⚠️ EXPERIMENTAL RESEARCH PROJECT**: This is an educational proof-of-concept that has not undergone peer review or formal validation.
+Performance claims, if any, should be considered preliminary and require independent verification through rigorous experimental methodology.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.11+](https://img.shields.io/badge/python-3.11+-blue.svg)](https://www.python.org/downloads/)